mattqgoldberg/wcscGazette/plan.md

 - Asset handling with preloaded images

 ## 9. Next Steps
-1. Deploy the site to Netlify
-2. Set up Netlify Identity for CMS authentication
-3. Connect Git Gateway for CMS to update the repository
+1. Fill out the list of council members with their images
+2. Start writing and publishing new articles
-4. Optional enhancements:
+3. Optional enhancements:
    - Add search functionality
    - Implement pagination for news articles
    - Add social media sharing buttons